All year round vegetable sowing and planting guide

 - Module sow a few cucumbers, to provide a late crop in the polytunnel

-- We like to module sow radicchio in late June, to provide crunch and colour to the winter salad mixes
+- We like to module sow radicchio in June, to provide crunch and colour to the winter salad mixes

 - Module sow chard and perpetual spinach now for autumn and winter